aws-neuron/aws-neuron-sdk/docs/neuron-tools/neuron-monitor-user-guide.md

         }
 ```

-* `"neuron_cores"` is an object containing data for all the NeuronCores that were active when the data was captured, indexed by NeuronCore index: `"nc_index": { nc_data }`
+* `"neuroncores_in_use"` is an object containing data for all the NeuronCores that were active when the data was captured, indexed by NeuronCore index: `"neuroncore_index": { neuroncore_data }`
     * `"neuroncore_utilization"` - NeuronCore utilization, in percent, during the captured period
     * `"loaded_models"` - array containing strings formatted as `"model_name:subgraph_name"` which represent what models and subgraphs are loaded and associated with this NeuronCore
 * `"error"` - string containing any error that occurred when collecting the data